Shengamo/tumeny-pay/README.md

     TUMENY_BASE_URL=https://tumeny.herokuapp.com/api/
     ```

+*You can find your key and secret from your tumeny account.
+You need an active account an access to the API Key in order
+to use this package.*

 ## Usage

 ### Payment Request

-To initiate a payment request, you can use the `processPayment` method provided by the `TumenyPay` class.
+You can initiate a payment request using the `processPayment` method provided by the TumenyPay class.

 ```php
 use Shengamo\TumenyPay\TumenyPay;